Six simple steps for saving on renewals or first purchase of Microsoft 365

 Beware Office software scams online – even Ebay or Amazon.
 See Protect yourself when buying Microsoft Office from Amazon or Ebay.

 For this example, we’ll use Amazon USA.
 They usually have good prices on standard items like Microsoft 365.
-Other online and in-store retailers are available.
+Beware automatic subscription traps from Amazon, Best Buy and maybe others New Microsoft 365 renewal traps from Amazon, Best Buy etc. Other online and in-store retailers are available.

 It doesn’t matter which store you use, the Microsoft 365 product is exactly the same no matter what a salesperson or promotion might suggest.